Sweet and Sour Spare Ribs, like most of my recipes, have been handed down from one generation of southern cooks to another.

-Before we get to the recipe, let’s talk about this Cristel Strate 3-ply Stainless Steel Roaster from Southern Kitchen.
+Before we get to the recipe, let’s talk about this Cristel Strate 3-ply Stainless Steel Roaster.
 It’s a beauty, right?
 It’s large, yet it fits into my conventional oven.
-I think I’m in love!
+This roaster was gifted to me.

 These spare ribs are a family favorite and the house smells amazing while they are cooking!
 It’s the simple recipes that usually taste the best and this one is simple and delicious.